BradVil21/SQL-Injection/README.md

 <br>
 <br>
 <b>STEP 1</b><be>
 While working through this alert, it is important to keep track of what the alert has provided. <b>What should I do first?</b> Well good question.
 If you head to <b>"CASE PLAYBOOK"</b>, you are provided with details on what you should check for.
-Here is the collection data for this alert: <br><br>
+Examine the rule name.
+Rule names are usually created specifically for the attack to be detected.
+By examining the rule name, you can understand which attack you are facing.
+Detect between which two devices the traffic is occurring.
+It's a good starting point to understand the situation by learning about the direction of traffic, what protocol is used between devices, etc. Here is the collection data for this alert: <br><br>
+Ownership of the IP addresses and devices.<br>
+If the traffic is coming from outside (Internet)<br>
+Ownership of IP address (Static or Pool Address?
+Who owns it?
+Is it web hosting?)<br>
+Reputation of IP Address (Search in VirusTotal, AbuseIPDB, Cisco Talos)<br>
+If the traffic is coming from the company network;<br>
+The hostname of the device<br>
+Who owns the device (username)<br>
+Last user logon time<br>